danielawde9/fullstack-bootcamp/MySQL/challenges/challenge5.md

 ## Tasks:

 Imagine you're building a digital library system.
 You need to store books, authors, and publishers.
-Sketch a brief design on paper or a digital tool, determining the entities and their relationships.
+Sketch a brief design on a digital tool, determining the entities and their relationships.
-Identify the types of data (e.g., text, dates, numbers) for each entity.
+Identify the types of data (e.g., text, dates, numbers) for each entity, also mention the primary key and secondary key in the tables.